 Our selling and marketing expenses increased by 32.7% from RMB332.0 million in 2021 to RMB440.4 million in 2022.
 The increase was primarily due to an increase of RMB31.4 million in advertising and promotion expenses, an increase of RMB41.8 million in depreciation and amortization, an increase of RMB10.2 million in staff cost, an increase of RMB2.1 million in share-based compensation, an increase of RMB6.3 million in rental expenses and an increase of RMB14.7 million in other selling expenses.
-The increase in advertising and promotion expenses was mainly due to increase devertising and marketing activities especially in international markets.
-The increase in depreciation and amortization was due to higher depreciation of furniture and decoration expension was due to an increase in the number of sales staff and additional share incentive grants.
+The increase in advertising and promotion expenses was mainly due to increased advertising and marketing activities especially in international markets.
+The increase in depreciation and amortization was due to higher depreciation of furniture and decoration expenditures of the franchised stores as a result of the increased number of stores in China.
+The increase in staff cost and share-based compensation was due to an increase in the number of sales staff and additional share incentive grants.
 The increase in rental expenses and other selling expenses was due to the growth of kick-scooters sales in international markets.
-Excluding advertising and promotion expenses as a percentage of our revenues was 7.8% in 2022, as compared to 4.6% in 2021.
+Excluding advertising and promotion expenses, our selling and marketing expenses as a percentage of our revenues was 7.8% in 2022, as compared to 4.6% in 2021.